 This section is part of the roadmap for planning and setting up a repository.
-For more information, see Planning and Creating a Siebel Business Analytics Repository.
+For more information, refer to Planning and Creating an Oracle BI Repository.

-After creating all of the elements of the Physical layer, you can drag tables or columns in the Physical layer to the Business Model and Mapping layer.
-For more information, see Creating and Administering the Physical Layer in a Repository and Creating the Business Model Layer for a Multidimensional Data Source.
+After creating all of the elements of the Physical layer, you can drag tables or columns from the Physical layer to the Business Model and Mapping layer.
+For more information, refer to Creating and Administering the Physical Layer in an Oracle BI Repository and Creating the Business Model Layer for a Multidimensional Data Source.

 The Business Model and Mapping layer of the Administration Tool defines the business, or logical, model of the data and specifies the mapping between the business model and the physical layer schemas.